postmanlabs/labs-docs/src/pages/docs/postman/collections/sharing-collections.md

 Select this option to share a collection to another workspace or with a workspace member.
 If shared to a team workspace, the collection will be visible to others in the team.

-You can set team default permissions to either view-only or edit-only after sharing a collection.
-First, you share the collection and then assign a role.
-You also will be able to grant existing team members individual user permissions.
-The **Manage Roles** modal will automatically appear as part of the collection sharing process.
+After you have shared the collection, you can set your default permissions.
+You can assign a view-only or edit-only permission to the whole team, or you can grant individual user permissions to each team member.
+The **Manage Roles** modal will automatically appear at the end of the collection sharing process.

 > Refer to [Roles and permissions](/docs/postman/collaboration/roles-and-permissions/#collection-roles) for more information on role-based user permissions.

-In the chare modal, click **To a workspace** and select the workspace you want to share the collection with.
+In the **Share modal**, click **To a workspace** and select the workspace you want to share the collection with.

 ![in app collection sharing](https://assets.postman.com/postman-docs/Share+collection+to+workspace.jpg)

 If you want to share the collection but keep it in the current workspace as well, click **Share collection**.
 If you want the collection to be removed from the current workspace after you share it, click **Share collection and remove from this workspace**.
+The default selection is **Share collection**.

 > When you remove a collection from a workspace, all mocks, montitors, and integrations associated with it will also be removed.